B0ney/xmodits-lib/README.md

 | ITS | Impulse Tracker Sample |
 | S3I | Scream Tracker 3 Instrument|

-## FFMPEG Support
-An experimental feature to allow xmodits to export samples to more formats.

-requires the compiling with the ``ffmpeg`` feature enabled

 ## License
 The xmodits core library is licensed under the Mozilla Public License 2 (MPLv2)

-todo: consider how compiling with ffmpeg support might affect the licensing